thegetty/quire/packages/cli/docs/error-handling.md

      ▼ (on error)
   handleError()
      │
-     ├─► QuireError: Format and display with code, suggestion, docs link │
+     ├─► QuireError ──► Format with code, suggestion, docs link ──► exit(exitCode)
+     │
-     └─► Other Error: Display as unexpected, prompt to report issue │
+     └─► Other Error ─► Display as unexpected, prompt to report ─► exit(1)
-     ▼
-  process.exit(exitCode)
 ```

+Signal-based exits (Ctrl-C, SIGTERM) are handled separately by the process manager module using POSIX conventions (SIGINT → 130, SIGTERM → 143).

+Standard POSIX values (`ENOENT=2`, `EIO=5`) are designed for system-level errors.
+Using these codes for Quire would lose semantic precision; code 2 does not disambiguate between running `quire` commands outside a project, missing a config file, or missing build output.
+Instead, exit codes are aligned with user workflow stages (see [Exit Codes](#exit-codes)).

 ## Error Classes